Kalamazoo Growlers: Recognition & Promotions

 The Growlers were recognized as a finalist for Ballpark Digest's 2014 Logo/Branding of the Year and the team took home the top prize as the 2014 Summer-Collegiate Promotion of the Year for their "Salute to Selfie" Night which featured a collage of selfies on the player's jerseys which were submitted by Growlers fans.

 The team name was chosen in a #NameTheTeam contest.
 Finalists included "Growlers", "Kraken", "Cabbies", "Kangaroos" and "Clutch".
-On June 20, 2015 the team saluted the contest by holding a "What If" night where the team changed their name to the Kraken for one game, losing to the La Crosse Loggers 9-7.
-Similarly on June 4, 2016 the team held a "What Would Have Been" night where they changed the team name to the Cabbies for one game, beating the Battle Creek Bombers 9-0.
+On June 20, 2015, the team saluted the contest by holding a "What If" night where the team changed their name to the Kraken for one game, losing to the La Crosse Loggers 9-7.
+Similarly on June 4, 2016, the team held a "What Would Have Been" night where they changed the team name to the Cabbies for one game, beating the Battle Creek Bombers 9-0.

 In the 2015 season, the Growlers were 5th in the nation in attendance for summer collegiate baseball.

 One of the feature items on the concessions menu was the Bear Claw Burger.
 The Bear Claw Burger was a 2/3 pound Angus hamburger topped with barbeque pulled pork, macaroni and cheese and coleslaw between two Sweetwater’s Donut Mill bear claw shaped donuts.
 This towering burger was originally sold with a drink and chips for an estimated total of 3,000 calories.
 It was available at Growlers games during the 2014 and 2015 seasons.

-On August 13, 2016 the team wore "Emojerseys" covered in 25 different fan-favorite emojis.
+On August 13, 2016, the team wore "Emojerseys" covered in 25 different fan-favorite emojis.

-On July 24th, 2018 the team hosted the Northwoods League All Star Game as well as a celebration for the league's 25th anniversary.
+On July 24, 2018, the team hosted the Northwoods League All Star Game as well as a celebration for the league's 25th anniversary.
 Three Growlers players represented the South Division in the game, which was a victory over the North Division 2-1.
 Three Growlers also competed in the Home Run Derby, which was won by Growlers Player Zach Daniels who hit three home runs.

-Growlers in the pros
+Notable MLB alumni

-On August 9th, 2019, John Schreiber became the first former Growler to reach the major leagues when he made his major league debut pitching in relief for the Detroit Tigers.
+On August 9, 2019, John Schreiber became the first former Growler to reach the major leagues when he made his major league debut pitching in relief for the Detroit Tigers.